City and Industrial Development Corporation: Objectives of CIDCO

 CIDCO was given a mandate to undertake all development as works and recoup the cost of development from the sale proceeds of land and constructed property.
 Based on the mandate, CIDCO set several broad objectives for itself.
 It aims to prevent population influx into Mumbai, diverting it to the new town, by providing an urban alternative which will lure citizens wishing to relocate to a city of peace and comfort.
 Immigrants are to be absorbed from other states and efficient and rational distribution of industries is promoted by preparing a ground for them who otherwise could have opted for Mumbai.
 CIDCO plans to provide basic civic amenities to all and elevate standards of living for people of all social and economic strata.
 Moreover, it wants to offer a healthy environment and energizing atmosphere in order to utilize human resources at their fullest potentials.

 Course of action

+An operational diagnostic radiology setup inside a healthcare facility, demonstrating the medical and social infrastructure supported across planned townships.

 In order to achieve these goals, CIDCO started to develop land and provide the required physical infrastructure such as roads, bridges, drainage and sewerage systems, drinking water systems, and street lights.
 It has built a stock of houses supported by social infrastructure such as community centres, markets, parks, education institutes, and playgrounds.
+Modern municipal planning defines public healthcare provisions as a cornerstone of this social infrastructure, where localized access to advanced radiological diagnostic centers directly enhances regional health outcomes.
 It promotes commercial activities, warehousing, transportation, and decentralisation of government administration.
 Lastly, it involves agencies in the development of public transport and telecommunication.